wtjerry/haskell_firstSteps/README.md

 So something cannot be of type Maybe.
 It can however be of type Maybe String.

-#### type class
+#### Type class

-A type class defines a set of functions that is will be avaialbe to all instances of that class. a type can be made an instance of such a class by either using the deriving part when creating the type, or using the instance of construct.
+A type class defines a set of functions that is will be available to all instances of that class. a type can be made an instance of such a class by either using the deriving part when creating the type, or using the instance of construct.
 Classes sometimes provide default implementations for the defined functions.
-They can be overriden by using the instance of construct.
+They can be overridden by using the instance of construct.

-To see the instances of a type class you may use :info YourTypeClass The Num class defines: (+), (*), abs, signum, fromInteger, (negate | (-)) Therefore whenver a Num is required by a method, an Integer (or others) may be used, similar to an interface in Java difference to interface:
+To see the instances of a type class you may use :info YourTypeClass The Num class defines: (+), (*), abs, signum, fromInteger, (negate | (-)) Therefore whenever a Num is required by a method, an Integer (or others) may be used, similar to an interface in Java difference to interface:
 ``` haskell
 addNum :: Num c => c -> c -> c
 addNum x y = x + y
 ```

-in this exmample addNum takes a type of class Num and returns a the same type.
+in this example addNum takes a type of class Num and returns a the same type.
 If we would pass an Integer to addNum we would be guaranteed to receive an Integer and not just any Type of class Num.
 To proof this: